Founder

 VENUE

-Held at Jesus College's famous Radegund Hall, at the heart of Cambridge University, on June 10th from 3 to 6pm.
+Held at St Catharine's College's famous Ramsden Room, at the heart of Cambridge University, on June 10th from 3 to 6pm.